jaafaralaswad/Improved-Brick-Finite-Elements-for-Beam-Problems/README.md

  python main.py
  ```

- You can run the comparison between the locking modes and the alleviation techniques by using
+Similarly, to run the comparisons between the locking modes and the alleviation techniques, you can either open the corresponding scripts in VS Code or run them from the terminal:

  ```bash
  python automation_1.py
  ```